Equivariant Filter for Tightly Coupled LiDAR-Inertial Odometry: Conclusion

 \section{Conclusion}

 This article presents Eq-LIO.
 To address the inconsistency and linearization point issues of traditional filtering algorithms, this work develops an equivariant filter for LIO systems, derives a new error definition based on the symmetry of the semi-direct product group, and incorporates gravity constraints.
 The algorithm achieves improved accuracy and robustness without increasing computational resources.
 Experiments on various public and private datasets show that, compared to existing methods, Eq-LIO can achieve higher accuracy and more importantly, robustness to challenging motion scenes at comparable speeds.
+In future, the gravity state is supposed to be enbraced into the equivariant system.